yzihan/Cognitive-Science-Reading/Body and mind/The Body Keeps the Score.md

 What Kardiner called “traumatic neuroses,” today we call posttraumatic stress disorder—PTSD.
 Kardiner noted that sufferers from traumatic neuroses develop a chronic vigilance for and sensitivity to threat.
 His summation especially caught my eye: “The nucleus of the neurosis is a physioneurosis.”2 In other words, posttraumatic stress isn’t “all in one’s head,” as some people supposed, but has a physiological basis.
 Kardiner understood even then that the symptoms have their origin in the entire body’s response to the original trauma.

+“The greatest sources of our suffering are the lies we tell ourselves.”
+Working at the VA I soon discovered how excruciating it can be to face reality.
+This was true both for my patients and for myself.

 One of the hardest things for traumatized people is to confront their shame about the way they behaved during a traumatic episode, whether it is objectively warranted (as in the commission of atrocities) or not (as in the case of a child who tries to placate her abuser).

 We learned from these Rorschach tests that traumatized people have a tendency to superimpose their trauma on everything around them and have trouble deciphering whatever is going on around them.
 There appeared to be little in between.
 We also learned that trauma affects the imagination.